-When first starting, investing can seem like a new language.
+When you first begin, investing can seem like a new language.
 There is a lot to learn when it comes to securities and financial markets—but don't be intimidated.
 Remember that every investor once started from where you are now.
 And people start in many different ways, from buying stocks and bonds, to contributing to a 401(k).

-We suggest beginning with the basics, and then working toward the more complicated topics.
+We suggest beginning with the basics and then working toward the more complicated topics.
 For example, it could be a good idea to learn the differences between stocks, mutual funds, and ETFs before diving into more complex topics such as asset allocation, diversification, and risk tolerance.
 Listen to podcasts (like Modern Life) and read books about investing.
 In the Fidelity Learning Center, we have educational content to learn the basics of investing.
 The more you know and understand about investing and financial markets, the better suited you can be to make educated investing decisions.

 4. Don't worry about starting small

 Regardless of the amount you are investing, putting your money in a position where it has growth potential can not only increase your wealth, but also help establish financial habits that can benefit you throughout your life.
 Plus, investing small amounts frequently can really add up over time.
-With mutual funds and ETFs you can have diversification even when investing small amounts.
-And with fractional shares you can invest in companies or ETFs based on how much you want to invest, not necessarily based on their share prices.
+With mutual funds and ETFs, you can have diversification even when investing small amounts.
+And with fractional shares, you can invest in companies or ETFs based on how much you want to invest, not necessarily based on their share prices.

 5. Don't be afraid to ask for help

 With investing comes important decisions that may seem beyond your expertise.
 Don't be afraid to ask for help.
 Many investors use managed accounts to help with defining goals, understanding their current situation, and identifying key steps to move forward.
 Think of it as adding someone to your team.